kdoore/cs1335-gitbook-S16/buttons_as_objects.md

 ```

 ###Main Tab - Creating Button Objects
 The code below is from the main tab for a program which uses the Button class to make Button objects.
-The code shows the comparision between how to declare and initialize primitive variables like int.
+The code shows the comparison between how to declare and initialize primitive variables like int.
 When creating objects, it's necessary to call the class constructor function.

 ```java
 //Global Variable Declaration